angelomarcelino/credit-card-fraud-ml-project/README.md

 docker build -t creditcardfraud .

 If you get a permission error while trying to build the image, use sudo to overcome the problem or add your user to the docker group
+In case the container can't resolves names, you can modify the configuration file, setting there the dns to be used.
+For example:

+{
+  "dns": ["8.8.4.4", "8.8.8.8"],
+  "ipv6": false
+}

 4. Run the Docker Container:
 Once the image is built, you can run the Docker container with the following command.
 This will bind the container’s port 5000 to the host’s port 5000: